projectcalico/calico/docs/cni/kubernetes/vagrant-coreos/VagrantCoreOS.md

 > You are viewing the calico-containers documentation for release **release**.
 <!--- end of master only -->

-# Deploying Calico and Kubernetes on CoreOS using Vagrant and VirtualBox
+# Deploying Kubernetes on CoreOS using Vagrant and VirtualBox

 These instructions allow you to set up a Kubernetes cluster with [Calico networking][calico-networking] using Vagrant and the [Calico CNI plugin][calico-cni].
 This guide does not setup TLS between Kubernetes components.